 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Introduction To The Best WiFi/App Functionality For Pellet Grills

 So before I start to discuss what I think are currently some of the best examples of pellet grills with WiFi/App functionality for different budgets, we need to clear something up.
 Bluetooth is not WiFi.

 However, I think there are quite a lot of people who do not understand the difference between Bluetooth and WiFi.
-Hence, they see a promotional image of a phone with an app next to the grill and think they can monitor/control the grill from anywhere they like.
+Hence, they see a promotional image of a phone with an App next to the grill and think they can monitor/control the grill from anywhere they like.

 The reality is with purely a Bluetooth connection on the pellet grill you will be able to monitor/control the pellet grill/smoker from within your own yard/garden and maybe from within your home if you’re lucky.
 If your home is made from timber you will likely have fewer connection problems.

 Best WiFi/App Pellet Grills Under $500

-Ok, so if you only have $500 to spend on a pellet grill and you are specifically looking for a grill to provide you with WiFi/App functionality the best device I can recommend is the Davy Crockett from Green Mountain Grills (GMG).
-Why, well its definitely an excellent grill for its price point.
-However, as of writing this post, it is literally the only pellet grill you can get for under $500 with WiFi/App functionality.
-I do want to point out the control panel of the Davy Crockett also features a PID (Proportional, Integral, Derivative) algorithm which constantly monitors and adjusts the pellet grill auger/fan to maintain an accurate temperature.
-Another feature which is not commonly found on a pellet grill under $500.
+Ok, so if you only have $500 to spend on a pellet grill and you are specifically looking for a grill to provide you with WiFi/App functionality, the best device I can recommend is the Trek from Green Mountain Grills (GMG).
+Why?
+Well, first off, its an excellent grill all-round for its price point (around $350).

 The GMG App allows you to set your own custom cooking profiles and even custom calibration of the air and meat probes.
 You can also set timers and alarms along with monitoring and adjusting the temperature of the grill.
-You can turn off the Davy Crockett remotely via the App.
+You can even turn off the Davy Crockett remotely via the App.